 First Year Programs

-First Year Programming has been developed to assist freshman students in their transition from high school to Texas A&M, by aiding students in navigating the collegiate environment, establishing relationships, and honing skills for personal success.
+First Year Programming has been developed to assist new students in their transition from to Texas A&M, by aiding students in navigating the collegiate environment, establishing relationships, and honing skills for personal success.
 Through targeted programming, Multicultural Services fosters satisfactory academic performance, meaningful connection with peers, and a sense of belonging to the Texas A&M campus community.

-Excellence uniting Culture, Education, and Leadership (ExCEL) is a student organization and freshman involvement program designed to help freshmen find academic, social, and personal balance at Texas A&M by fostering a community where they can culturally identify.
-ExCEL assists freshmen in making a smooth transition from high school to college by orienting freshmen to the program through a Gig ‘Em Week conference, cultivating relationships between peers and mentors, providing a sense of belonging through ExCEL cultural communities, offering academic support services, and serving as a resource for transitioning into Aggie life.
+Excellence uniting Culture, Education, and Leadership (ExCEL) is a student organization designed to help new students find academic, social, and personal balance at Texas A&M. ExCEL assists students interested in engaging with the African American Aggie community in making a smooth transition during the first year as an Aggie, through a conference during Howdy Week, cultivating relationships between peers and mentors, providing a sense of belonging, offering academic personal support, and serving as a resource.

 ExCEL launches with the ExCEL Conference the Friday before fall classes.
-During the conference, students become familiar with the year-long program, as they are assigned upper-class peer mentors and a peer group of freshmen.
-The Conference consists of motivational speakers, dialogue within the ExCEL cultural communities, introduction to developmental series focused on personal development, and meet and greet mentors activities.
+During the conference, students become familiar with the year-long program, as they are assigned upper-class peer mentors and a peer group.
+The Conference consists of motivational speakers, dialogue within the peer groups, developmental series focused on personal development and community, and meet and greet mentor activities.

 Membership Fee: $50 (one-time fee)

-Following the Conference, academic, social, and cultural activities begin through the close of the spring semester.
-Activities include a cultural community events, seminar series covering topics relevant to underrepresented students, mentor engagement activities, study halls, community service projects, and socials!
+Following the conference, academic, social, and cultural activities begin through the close of the spring semester.
+Activities include a community events, seminar series covering topics relevant to African American students, mentor engagement activities, community service projects, and socials!